dart-archive/jnigen/jni_gen/java/README.md

 It analyzes java source code / jars and outputs a JSON representation of the public API.

-It's currently used in `jni_gen` to get the information of the Java API.
+It's currently used in `jnigen` to get the information of the Java API.

 ## Build
-When using it via `jni_gen`, the `jni_gen:setup` script will take care of building the jar in appropriate location.
+When using it via `jnigen`, the `jnigen:setup` script will take care of building the jar in appropriate location.

 To build the jar manually, run `mvn assembly:assembly` in project root.
 The jar will be created in `target/` directory.